collabor8tor/dnt-mgr/readme.md

 ## Description

-This is a project created to help a local shelter manage their donation transactions and inventory.

-The application was created using a MERN stack with MUI material.
+Project to manage local shelter

 ## Table of Contents